kodecocodes/i9t/custom-segues/custom-segues.markdown

     }
 ```

-Here you replace the transition context's from- controller only if it's a Navigation Controller.
+Here you replace the transition context's from- controller, but only if it's a Navigation Controller.

 Run the application again, and the scale transition should now work as expected.